Nictiz/HL7-mappings/hl7_2_ada/ketenzorg/3.0.2/beschikbaarstellen/README.txt

     https://decor.nictiz.nl/art-decor/ada-data/projects/ketenzorg3.0/views/ketenzorg_30_index.xhtml

 ===Release Notes===
+2020-03-13 - 1.3.0
+* Add support for MCCI_IN200101 with multiple interactions with contents
+* Fixed handling of Period where start or end don't have a value
+* Fixed omission of observation reference range
+* Improved timezone handling for dateTime without seconds
+* Improved HumanName handling.
+Does not try to guess initials from first names anymore.
+Only if the input supplies initials they will be mapped
 2020-01-09
 * Fixed a path problem in mapping the reference range.
 This caused loss of reference ranges.
 2019-12-17 - 1.2.1